-Here you will find the most recent report which has featured in the O Gauge Guild Gazette's 'Guild News' section.
-The report is reproduced here in full.
+Here you will find the most recent reports which have featured in the O Gauge Guild Gazette's 'Guild News' section.
+Each report is reproduced here in full.
 For space reasons, the Guild News often finds it necessary to shorten the reports that are submitted.
 Photographs from those reports will not be found here.
 Some of them may be found in the Photogallery.
 The reports are submitted to the Gazette about six weeks before they appear on the website, i.e. they don't appear on this website until the Gazette has been published.

 n diesel on the up fast.
 There was also plenty of activity on the other main lines some small engines like a GWR 14XX doing some hard work.’
 Thanks, Norman.